Amy Laura Hall

-At Duke University, Professor Hall has served on the Steering Committee of the Genome Ethics, Law, and Policy Center and as a faculty member for the FOCUS program of the Institute on Genome Sciences and Policy and for the FOCUS program on Global Health.
-She has served on the Duke Medical Center’s Institutional Review Board and as an Ethics Consultant to the V.A.
+At Duke University, Professor Hall has served on the steering committee of the Genome Ethics, Law, and Policy Center and as a faculty member for the FOCUS program of the Institute on Genome Sciences and Policy and for the FOCUS program on Global Health.
+She has served on the Duke Medical Center’s Institutional Review Board and as an ethics consultant to the V.A.
 Center in Durham.
-She currently serves as a faculty adviser with the Duke Center for Civic Engagement (under Leela Prasad) and currently serves on the Academic Council, and as a faculty advisor for the NCCU-Duke Program in African, African American & Diaspora Studies.
+She served as a faculty adviser with the Duke Center for Civic Engagement (under Leela Prasad) and currently serves on the Academic Council, and as a faculty advisor for the NCCU-Duke Program in African, African American & Diaspora Studies.
 She currently teaches with and serves on the Faculty Advisory Committee for Graduate Liberal Studies.